karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 - When using the Azure SignalR Service (later we'll talk a little bit about it).
 - When all clients are configured to only use WebSockets.

-The next code snippet shows how to create a Target Group with sticky sesion enabled.
+The next code snippet shows an example of a CDK app that creates an ALB Target Group with sticky sesion enabled.

 ```csharp
 new ApplicationTargetGroup(this,